pushyamig/udp/README.md

 ### Event thinning
 Caliper v1p1 `Event` and `Entity` representations are considerably "thinner" than their v1p0 predecssors.
 Events that reference entities that share the same JSON-LD context should leverage JSON-LD inheritance rules and exclude duplicate `@context` references.
 Optional `Event` and `Entity` properties with a value of null, empty or blank should also be omitted.

 Use of JSON-LD `@id` and `@type` keywords as property names have also been deprecated in favor of `id` and `type` with aliases provided in the JSON-LD context.
-Terms defined in the JSON-LD context (e.g., `MediaEvent`, `Person`, "Paused") can also be used as values in place of their IRIs.
+Terms defined in the JSON-LD context (e.g., "MediaEvent", "Person", "Paused") can also be used as values in place of their IRIs.
 These changes better reflect JSON-LD community practices.

 #### Example: v1p0 MediaEvent
 {